Brandon Lowe Preview, Player Props: Rays vs. Red Sox

 Brandon Lowe At The Plate

-- Lowe has an RBI in 31 of 92 games this year, with multiple RBI in 16 of them.
-He has also driven home three or more of his team's runs in six contests.
+- In 34.4% of his games this year, Lowe has had at least one RBI.
+He's picked up more than one in 18.3% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.